 Just beyond the North entrance lies Mammoth Hot Springs and the Mammoth visitor center.
 I recommend spending an hour or two here, taking your time to walk around the crazy cool hot springs and seeing the historic visitor center.
 There are no more food options beyond the Mammoth area, so stock up if you haven’t already got your picnic lunch in order.

-If you’re super into waterfalls, take a slight detour East to check out Undine Falls and Wraith Falls.
+If you’re super into waterfalls (who isn’t?!), take a slight detour East to check out Undine Falls and Wraith Falls.
+They aren’t the largest waterfalls in the park by any means, but they’re gorgeous, interesting, and getting a bit off the super popular sites increases your chances for seeing wildlife.
 If you’re too strapped for time, don’t worry about it; there will be more waterfalls down the road!

 Head South down the park road until you reach the Museum of the Park Ranger.
 Without stopping this will take about an hour, so definitely break up the drive with little stops here and there, e.g. Obsidian Cliff or Roaring Mountain (the latter is a must-see… and must-hear)!
 There are several picnic areas on this stretch—this is a perfect time for some food.

-You’ll end the day checking out the Museum of the Park Ranger (a small but fascinating museum) and then finally, the Norris Geyser Basin.
+Make sure to check out the Museum of the Park Ranger.
+It’s a small but fascinating museum about the history of park rangers—any National Park buff will enjoy it.
+Then finally, you will hop over to Norris Geyser Basin.
 There’s another small museum here and boardwalks winding around the massive, incredibly interesting Norris Geyser Basin!
-I’d allow a minimum of an hour just to explore.
+I’d allow a minimum of an hour just to walk around and explore.
 It’s really mind-blowing (and terrifying, but I have a deep, powerful, refuse-to-say-irrational fear of hot springs).